mashemat/Kernel-scheduler/install_scripts/readme.txt

 	tar -xvzf linux-4.5.3.tar.gz

-3. Copy and paste the modified files before compiling look at "modified_kernel_source" folder: each folder name corresponds to the path for source code
+3. Copy and paste the modified files before compiling look at "Kernel-4_5_3/modified_kernel_source" folder: each folder name corresponds to the path for source code

 4. Go to "linux-4.5.3" folder and run "compile_kernel_first_time.sh"